 Projects are usually made up of well-defined, specific, measurable activities that have one major deliverable or goal.
 This makes project reporting even more critical to ensuring things get delivered on time.
 Jira Core includes built in reporting, but you also use your dashboard, and custom filters based on your searches to monitor activities.

 The table below shows the specifications for default issues in a project management project.
-Jira Core admins can customize these defaults.
-For example, they can add other issue types to the project, or add new fields to this issue type.
+If you're a Jira Core admin, you can customize these defaults.
+For example, you can add other issue types to the project, or add new fields to this issue type.
 See Configuring your issues.

 |Issue types||Task and sub-task|